Why Does Swimming Make You Hungry? 7 Surprising Reasons

-2. Because Cold Water Makes Your Body Work Harder
+2. Cold Water Increases Your Calorie Burn

 3. Swimming Triggers Hunger Hormones